 What are people saying about you?

+Online reputation management is all about communication.
 People talk about their good and bad experiences with products and companies.
 Before the internet, the spread of this information was limited to family and friends.
 With the dawn of the internet and review sites like Google, the good and bad reviews are widespread and available to everyone.
 Consumers are making decisions based on these reviews.
 Consequently, you need to be listening and responding to leverage good reviews and limit damage from bad reviews.